 Students use this application to apply for federal student grants, work-study money, and loans to assist them in funding their college education.
 They may also use this application to apply for most state and some private financial aid.
 It is free to file the FAFSA.
-Students should apply as soon as possible after Jan.
-1.
+Students can now file after October 1, using previous year's tax information.

 Who is eligible for federal financial aid at Culver-Stockton College?

 To be eligible for federal aid, a student must be a U.S. Citizen or eligible non-citizen, registered with Selective Service (if required), be an undergraduate, degree-seeking student enrolled at least part-time (6 credit hours or more), and not be in default on a federal student loan.

 What documents will I need to complete my FAFSA?